ibm-cloud-docs/cloud-object-storage/libraries/node.md

 To download the SDK directly, the source code is hosted on [GitHub](https://github.com/IBM/ibm-cos-sdk-js){: external}.

-More detail on individual methods and classes can be found in [the API documentation for the SDK](https://ibm.github.io/ibm-cos-sdk-js/){:new_window}.
+More detail on individual methods and classes can be found in [the API documentation for the SDK](https://ibm.github.io/ibm-cos-sdk-js/){: external}.

 ## Getting Started
 {: #node-gs}